microsoft/FigmaSharp/README.md

 # Figma Local Exporter (only mac for now)

-In the source code we provided a simple tool to export Figma files from remote Figma API

-This tools downloads your .figma storyboard and all the images on it into an output directory.
+In the source code we provided a simple tool to export Figma files from remote Figma API This tools downloads your .figma storyboard and all the images on it into an output directory.

 1) Type your Figma file name
 2) Type your output directory
 3) Press the button!!

-Result: this will download and generate all files into output directory

 <img src="https://github.com/netonjm/FigmaSharp/blob/master/icons/FigmaExporter.png" data-canonical-src="https://github.com/netonjm/FigmaSharp/blob/master/icons/FigmaExporter.png" />

 **Now in your solution project**

 1) Rename your **downloaded.figma** file to **yourdesiredname.figma** and copy it to your project and set the Build action to **EmbeddedResource**.
 2) Copy all the images in your Resources directory and set the Build action to **EmbeddedResource**.
 3) Generate a .cs file like we described in FigmaFiles section

 **Congrats!! you created your first figma.file!**

-# Figma Renderer for VSforMac
+# Visual Studio for Mac integration

 We also included a Figma Renderer to show Figma.Files in Visual Studio for Mac!!!!!

 <img src="https://github.com/netonjm/FigmaSharp/blob/master/icons/FigmaRenderer.png" data-canonical-src="https://github.com/netonjm/FigmaSharp/blob/master/icons/FigmaRenderer.png" />

-Download Figma Extension from Extension Gallery and have a Fun time!
+Install the [FigmaSharp extension] from NuGet and have a fun time!

 <img src="https://github.com/netonjm/FigmaSharp/blob/master/icons/VSMacExtension.png" data-canonical-src="https://github.com/netonjm/FigmaSharp/blob/master/icons/VSMacExtension.png" />